-May is a composer, arranger, music educator and mezzo-soprano based in Melbourne.
-Her music explores a range of themes, from deep human emotions to mathematical concepts, as well as the lighter side of life.
-Stylistically eclectic, May’s compositions move from dramatic and intense, to quirky.
+May Lyon is a composer, arranger, music educator and mezzo-soprano based in Melbourne.
+Lyon’s music explores a range of themes, from deep human emotions to mathematical concepts, as well as the lighter side of life.
+Stylistically eclectic, Lyon’s compositions move from dramatic and intense, to quirky.
 Emotion, precision, duality and rhythm are all strong recurring elements.
-May is currently studying a Master of Music in Composition at The University of Melbourne under the guidance of Dr Katy Abbott Kvasnica.
-May’s compositions have been performed by Syzygy Ensemble, Icon Trio, Forest Collective, Zelman Memorial Symphony Orchestra and E21.

 On The Inside, for Flute, Clarinet, Cello & Piano